MustafaSarikaya/malicious-pdf-generator/README.md

 ## Overview

-The Malicious PDF Generator is a Python-based tool that allows you to generate PDF files with embedded JavaScript payloads.
-The tool provides three types of payloads: a download action and an alert message displaying the current date and track and collect information payload.
+The Malicious PDF Generator is a Python-based tool designed for security professionals and researchers to generate PDF files with embedded JavaScript payloads for testing and educational purposes.
+In addition to payload embedding, this tool includes an **automated PDF detection testing process**, verifying the generated PDF against both the Elastic Stack and VirusShare services.
+This approach helps assess the effectiveness of your obfuscation techniques by determining if the generated PDF triggers security alerts or is flagged as malicious.

 ## Prerequisites
 Before using this Python tool, ensure that you have the following prerequisites installed: